Latest update: May 2023

-We will always treat your Personal Data with the utmost respect and never sell or share it with other organisations outside World Mobile Group for marketing purposes except with your prior permission.
-You have the right to opt out of receiving marketing communications at any time by contacting us by emailing [email protected].
+We will always treat your Personal Data with the utmost respect and never sell or share it with other organisations outside the World Mobile Group for marketing purposes except with your prior permission.
+You have the right to opt out of receiving marketing communications at any time by emailing Enrique Opi, Data Protection Officer, at [email protected].

 You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may share your personal information with certain trusted third parties in accordance with contractual arrangements in place with them, including: